-Over the summer vacation, one of the best ways you can continue to support your child's academic development is through encouraging them to read – try making shared reading a part of your holiday routine.
+As we approach the summer break, one of the best ways you can continue to support your child's academic development is through encouraging them to read and making shared reading a part of your holiday routine.
 Below is a helpful guide to how to do this.

 Supporting Your Child’s Reading At Home

-Research shows that reading to a child is the single most important thing you can do to support their education.
+Research shows that reading to a child is the single most important thing you can do to support your child’s education.

-- Look at the pictures and chapter titles and ask your child to tell you what they think is happening in the book.
-(The pictures carry the meaning and help the child think about what is happening in the story.
-It also helps them to figure out unknown words).
+Look at the pictures/chapter titles and ask them to tell you what they think is happening in the book.
+(The pictures carry the meaning and help the child think about what is happening in the story and figure out unknown words).

 Discussing the story is a good way to check that they have understood what they have read.
 Use questions that encourage them to say more than ‘yes’ or ‘no’.

-- “How do you think that character might be feeling?”
+“How do you think …(a character in the story) might be feeling?”